Kim Ryder

 Introduction

 In addition to my work in amputee rehabilitation, I have always maintained an interest in orthopaedic physiotherapy.
 This started when I completed my junior rotations in 2001.
-Thereafter, I continued to play an active role in the orthopaedic weekend rotas at two different NHS trusts, and I led the therapy team on a general rehabilitation ward from 2011 to 2013, where most of the patients had orthopaedic conditions such as fractures.
-I continue to encounter patients with orthopaedic conditions (such as fractures, dislocations and soft tissue injuries) on a regular basis because many of our amputees have undergone surgery as a result of major trauma, and many will have other orthopaedic conditions that require physiotherapy treatment.
+Thereafter, I continued to play an active role in the orthopaedic weekend rotas at two different NHS trusts, and I led the therapy team on a general rehabilitation ward between 2011 and 2013, where most of the patients had complex orthopaedic conditions.
+I also regularly encountered patients with orthopaedic conditions (such as fractures, dislocations and soft tissue injuries) as part of my clinical role at SaTH because many amputees undergo surgery as a result of major trauma, and many will have other orthopaedic injuries that require physiotherapy treatment.

 I accept instructions from both Claimant and Defendant Solicitors and Insurers.
 I have undergone formal training in the medico-legal process and am fully aware of my responsibilities under the Civil Procedure Rules (CPR) pertaining to Expert Witnesses.